Table of Contents

 Underwater welding is welding underwater at elevated pressures.
 It is also known as hyperbaric welding.
-We have two categories, dry welding, and wet welding.
-In dry welding, you weld in a dry environment.
-You create a dry environment by placing a hyperbaric chamber.
+There are two categories: dry welding, and wet welding.
+In dry welding, you weld in a dry environment by placing a hyperbaric chamber.

 In wet welding, you weld in a wet environment.
 Marine vessel repair and maintenance use underwater welding.
 Pipeline repairs also use it.
-Most alarming is the short life expectancy of the underwater welders.
+This means doing the welding work literally underwater – sometimes under very deep water.

 This age may seem low compared to the general human life expectancy.
 We attribute it to the high risks involved that cause long term injuries or death.

 All these safety measures will help you reduce the risks.
 You will be able to prevent equipment failure and the risks that come with it.
-Even though, nothing is ever guaranteed.
+Nothing is ever guaranteed though.

 You need to undergo proper training before you undertake any underwater welding jobs.
 You should get specialized training in welding and diving.
 It will ensure your safety while welding underwater.